Lecrapouille/OpenGLCppWrapper/README.md

 11: }
 ```

+##### my_vertex_shader.glsl

-In the vertex shader named `my_vertex_shader.glsl` we pass to the
+In this vertex shader, we pass to the fragment shader the texel and
-fragment shader the texel and the color.
-We applied to vertices
+the global color.
+We applied to vertices position a
-position a Model-View-Projection matrix.
-Again these kind of basic
+Model-View-Projection matrix (change of basis).
+Again these kind of
-shaders are largely described on the web.
-For the fun we applied an
+basic shaders are largely described on the web.
+For the fun we applied
-additional scaling factor.
+an additional scaling factor.

 ```
-my_vertex_shader.glsl

 01: #version 330 core
 02:
 03: uniform float  scale;         // Global scaling